kc108/js-zero-to-hero/README.md

+# 3-DEVELOPER SKILLS

+---

-# 4 Steps to Solve Any Problem
+## 4 Steps to Solve Any Problem

 1. make sure you understand 100% of the problem